irattasepp/thousandstars/README.md

 # ThousandStars

-ThousandStars is a typeface I created for my school projects (ascii-art, ascii-ar-web).
+ThousandStars is a typeface I created for my school projects at kood/Jõhvi.

 ## Usage